ympbyc/isd1700manager/README.md

 Address range is configured for ISD1790.
 Adjust LAST_ADDR macro value to match your chip.
 (Refer to ISD1700 Design Guide)

-Number of sections the memory is devided into is set by SLOT_NUM macro.
+Number of sections the memory gets devided into is set by SLOT_NUM macro.

 ### APC register